LoiseMulwa/pizza-place/README.md

 * An access to the Internet.
 * Click on the live link found below and you will be able to see the website.
-* On the browser you can type our website url link and you will be able to see our servoces and reach out to us as well.
+* On the browser you can type our website url link and you will be able to see our services and reach out to us as well.
 ### Cloning
 * You can git clone from my repo to get the link.